-ILOG also follows each agency's Twitter accounts so that our quality assurance staff can confirm that tweets have not been blocked.
+ILOG also follows each agency's Twitter accounts so that our QA staff can confirm that tweets have not been blocked.

-Figure 99 - Automatically-Generated Tweet
+Figure 223 - Automatically-Generated Tweet

 4.17.3.2.5.
 The ATMS should provide for enhanced social media capabilities to allow for easier use of Twitter, Facebook, etc. for events or emergencies.